Meredith Attwell Baker

-Meredith Attwell Baker is the president and chief executive officer of CTIA, an industry trade group that represents the international wireless telecommunications industry.
+Meredith Attwell Baker (born 1968) is an American businesswoman who served as the president and chief executive officer of CTIA, an industry trade group that represents the international wireless telecommunications industry from June 2014 until April 2025.
+Her successor is Ajit Pai.
 From 2009 to 2011, Baker was a member of the United States Federal Communications Commission, nominated by U.S. President Barack H. Obama.
 She also served in the National Telecommunications and Information Administration as a political appointee, and was subsequently named a deputy assistant secretary of the Commerce Department by President George W. Bush in February 2007.

-Early life and education
+Early life

 Baker is a native of Houston, Texas.
-Her father, Kirby Attwell, was president of Lincoln Liberty Life Insurance, a subsidiary of Lincoln Consolidated, at which he worked with the late former Texas Democratic U. S. Senator Lloyd Bentsen.
+Her father, Kirby Attwell, was president of Lincoln Liberty Life Insurance, a subsidiary of Lincoln Consolidated, at which he worked with the late former Texas Democratic U.S. Senator Lloyd Bentsen.
 Her great-great grandfather was Isaac Van Zandt, a political leader in the Republic of Texas.
 The Attwells have had long-standing friendships with the Baker and Bush political families.
 She is a daughter-in-law of James A. Baker, III.

 In high school, Baker attended the Sidwell Friends School for one semester.

+Education

-She earned her Bachelor of Arts in journalism and Spanish in 1990 from Washington and Lee University in Lexington, Virginia.
-She procured a law degree from the University of Houston in 1994.
+Baker earned her Bachelor of Arts in journalism and Spanish in 1990 from Washington and Lee University in Lexington, Virginia.
+She received a Juris Doctor from the University of Houston law school in 1994.
 Baker is a member of the State Bar of Texas.